encoredev/encore/docs/platform/deploy/preview-environments.md

 Preview Environments are named after the pull request, for example PR #72 creates a Preview Environment named `pr:72` with the API base url `https://pr72-$APP_ID.encr.app`.

-You can also view the environment in the Cloud Dashboard, where the url will be `https://app.encore.dev/$APP_ID/envs/pr:72`.
+You can also view the environment in the Encore Cloud dashboard, where the url will be `https://app.encore.cloud/$APP_ID/envs/pr:72`.

 ## Preview Infrastructure